Yaso Gel

 - MPT: Potential MPT

 - Promising Attributes: Spermicidal gels may meet consistent user demand for user-controlled, non-hormonal pericoital methods.
-PPCM disperses more slowly in bodily fluids than other comparable spermicidal candidates.
+Developer indicates that the gel exhibits excellent activity against HSV, HIV, N. gonorrhoeae, & Ebola virus.

 Product Status